at-silva/kong-static-files-plugin/README.md

-# Kong Static Files Plugin
+# Static Files Plugin

 [helloworld.webm](https://github.com/at-silva/kong-static-files-plugin/assets/34191466/8f1e10a6-2754-44a3-b6ea-192bc51644f1)

 ## Introduction

-The Kong Static Files Plugin is a custom plugin for [Kong](https://konghq.com/), an open-source API Gateway and Microservices Management Layer.
+The Static Files Plugin is a custom plugin for [Kong](https://konghq.com/), an open-source API Gateway and Microservices Management Layer.
 This plugin allows Kong to host and serve textual metadata files, making it easy to serve plain text content alongside your APIs.
 You can use it to serve simple configuration files, documentation, or any other textual data that needs to be delivered over HTTP.

-This README provides information on how to install, configure, and use the Kong Static Files Plugin.
+This README provides information on how to install, configure, and use the Static Files Plugin.

 ## Table of Contents
 - [Features](#features)